p0fi/skiable-for-scriptable/README.md

 1. Copy `skiable.js` into the Scriptable folder located in your iCloud Drive.
 2. Launch Scriptable and make sure that `skiable` is listed in the scripts view.
 3. Configure the ski resport you wish to display.
-The name of the resort must **exaclty** match the list on https://www.bergfex.at/oesterreich/schneewerte/
+The name of the resort must **exaclty** match the name on the list at https://www.bergfex.at/oesterreich/schneewerte/
 4. Run the script and verify that everything is working correctly.
 5. Go back to your home screen and add a **small** Scriptable widget.
 6. Edit the Scriptable widget and choose `skiable` as the script.